Practice

 Our mergers and acquisitions practice is built upon four pillars.
 Technical excellence.
 Global reach.
 Industry knowledge.
 Full-service capabilities.
 These resources, taken together, allow us to provide our clients with world-class support on their transactions.

-In the past three years, Hogan Lovells advised on more than US$500bn in M&A transactions worldwide, representing entities, principals, and financial advisors in almost 700 public and private transactions.
+In the past five years, Hogan Lovells advised on more than US$740bn in M&A transactions worldwide, representing entities, principals, and financial advisors in over 1,200 public and private transactions.

 We are consistently ranked among the Top 10 law firms in the world for M&A, based on the value and volume of deals on which we have advised across the globe.